JWST/NIRCam Observations of Stars and HII Regions in $z\simeq 6-8$ Galaxies: Properties of Star Forming Complexes on 150 pc Scales: Summary

 6. The UV sizes and luminosities of the star forming complexes in our sample are consistent with the relationship between effective radii and M$_{\rm{UV}}$ derived for faint gravitationally lensed galaxies in the Hubble Frontier Fields \citep{Bouwens2022b}, sampling the higher mass end probed by the lensing fields.
 The light from the clumps are likely powered by one or more super star clusters below our $\simeq 150$ pc resolution limit, perhaps providing signposts of proto-globular clusters in formation.

 With most of their stellar mass found to be in luminous star forming complexes $\simeq$150-480 pc in size, reionization-era galaxies are clearly in a phase of rapid assembly.
 These structures may eventually merge together (e.g., \citealt{Ouchi2013, Conselice2014}), building denser nuclear structures.
 Future observations with {\it JWST} will soon build on this picture.
 NIRSpec integral field spectroscopy targeting bright $z\gsim 6$ galaxies will soon reveal the kinematics and dynamical mass of the individual star forming components, while longer wavelength imaging with MIRI will help clarify the contribution of old stellar populations to the youngest star forming complexes.
-Collectively these observations will help establish the origin of the bright star forming complexes in $z\gsim 6$ galaxies and their role in the build-up of early galaxy structures.
+Sub-parsec resolution cosmological simulations will also complement our understanding of the conditions for forming such star forming complexes in early galaxies \citep[e.g.,][]{Calura2022}.
+Collectively these studies will help establish the origin of the bright star forming complexes in $z\gsim 6$ galaxies and their role in the build-up of early galaxy structures.